blueblur0730/modified-plugins/source/l4d2_stucked_tank_teleport/README.md

   - Now should support the sence where multiple tank exists.
   - Now logs error message when failed to enable/disable the hook, just for the general gameplay.
   - Use 'L4D2_CommandABot' to replace 'Logic_RunScript'.

+- 10/2/24 v1.3
+  - Added 3 convars.
+Options for below.
+  - Added a notice sound when the tank is teleported.
+  - Added a highlight effect when the tank is teleported.

 ### Some Thoughts